How to Paint Glass Vases

 - Your fingers! (see tip #2 below)

 Who wouldn’t want to do a project with this array of beautiful paints?
-I literally got giddy when I opened my box of them from Amazon:
+I literally got giddy when I opened my box of them (FYI – these easiest place to find the full range of Martha Stewart paints is at Michaels craft store).

 - Make sure you start by giving the vases a good wash with hot soapy water.
 After rinsing them, pour a small amount of rubbing alcohol into the vase and swish around or rub inside with a paper towel.
 Then turn upside down and let dry completely.
 This step ensures that the paint will adhere nicely to the glass.